Hewitt rolls back years to beat Del Potro

 Top seed Andy Murray continued his quest for a third Queen's title with a 6-4 7-6(3) defeat of Germany's Benjamin Becker.

-Briton Murray, who missed the French Open with a back injury, trailed 4-2 in the second set but found an extra gear to subdue the 31-year-old and set up a semi-final against France's Jo-Wilfried Tsonga who beat 20-year-old American Denis Kudla in straight sets.
+Murray trailed 4-2 in the second set but found an extra gear to subdue the 31-year-old and clinch a semi-final against either France's Jo-Wilfried Tsonga or 20-year-old American Denis Kudla.

-"Jo plays a pretty all-court game.
-He comes in to net more than most of the players.
-He's a tough player to play," world number two Murray, who will have to cope with the usual pre-Wimbledon hype in the coming weeks, told reporters.

-Hewitt, bidding to become the oldest player to win the traditional pre-Wimbledon warm-up tournament, dominated the first set but Argentine Del Potro found his range with some thumping groundstrokes to square the match.
+Hewitt, bidding to become the oldest player to win the traditional pre-Wimbledon warm-up tournament, faltered in the second set as giant Argentine Del Potro began to let rip with some thumping groundstrokes.

-Unseeded Hewitt never panicked though and took charge in the fourth game of the decider, breaking Del Potro to love and then holding to love to establish a 4-1 lead.
+But the unseeded Australian took charge in the fourth game of the decider, breaking Del Potro to love and then holding to love to establish a 4-1 lead before cruising to victory.

-He finished the match with a classic approach shot and volleyed winner before punching the air.

 "I was a bit scratchy in the first match and haven't really put a foot wrong since," Hewitt, who is second only to Roger Federer for match wins on grass amongst active players, told reporters.
 "The second set he played incredible tennis."